anywhichway/fos/README.md

 </html>
 ```

-## simulating Express
+## simulating Express ... plus some extras

-To simulate basic Express functionality, just add the static function `FOS.request` to your handler object and then add routes like you normally would:
+To simulate basic Express functionality, just add the static function `FOS.request` to your handler object and then add middleware like you normally would:

 ```
 const fos = new FOS({request:FOS.request});
 fos.use("/hello",(request,response) => response.end("hi!"));
 fos.listen(3000);
 ```
 You will then be able to load URLs directly in the browser from the FOS server, e.g. http://localhost:3000/hello, or request them using `request(<path>)`.

+The following Express functions are supported:

+1) `get(key)` - identical to Express, except there are no special keys.

+2) `set(key,value)` - identical to Express, except there are no special keys.

+3) `param(paramName,callback)` - identical to Express.

+4) `route(path)` - `path` can also be a function taking the request object as an argument and returning `true` || `false`.
+Or it can be a RegExp.

+5) `use(pathOrCallback,...callbacks)` - identical to Express.

 # release history (reverse chronological order)

+2018-08-22 v0.0.3a enhanced Express like functionality

 2018-08-22 v0.0.2a added Express like functionality